ctools/ctools/doc/source/user_manual/getting_started/python.rst

 :ref:`ctlike` doesn't in fact need any as all the relevant information is already contained in the observation container produced by the :ref:`ctobssim` class.
-And you make have recognised that we constructed the :ref:`ctlike` instance by using the :ref:`ctobssim` observation container as constructor argument.
+And you may have recognised that we constructed the :ref:`ctlike` instance by using the :ref:`ctobssim` observation container as constructor argument.

-To check how the fit went you may inspect the optimiser class used by :ref:`ctlike`:
+To check how the fit went you can inspect the optimiser used by :ref:`ctlike`:

 .. code-block:: python